nazariyv/blog/posts/implication.md

 [title]: <> (Implication)
 [pandoc]: <> (--mathjax)

-I find most explanations of the implication unsatisfactory, personally.
-This post attempts to motivate the definition of implication, rather than trying to explain it.

----

 In mathematical logic, implication is a logical operation typically denoted as $P \Rightarrow Q$, which can be read as "if $P$, then $Q$".
 It's a fundamental concept that forms the basis of many logical arguments and proofs.
 However, its definition often leads to confusion, particularly when the hypothesis is false.

 Why is that dreaded implication **true** when the hypothesis is **false**?